stackitcloud/terraform-provider-stackit/docs/data-sources/dremio_instance.md

 ### Optional

 - `description` (String) The description is a longer text chosen by the user to provide more context for the resource.
-- `error_message` (String) A message describing an actionable error the user can resolve.
-This field is empty if no such error exists.
 - `region` (String) The STACKIT region name the resource is located in.
 If not defined, the provider region is used.

 ### Read-Only